eastmallingresearch/Metabarcoding_pipeline/Nematoda workflow.md

 # Nematode workflow

-The 18S primers we use will not produce overlapping reads (in the majority of cases) with the MiSeq V2 chemistry.
+The 18S primers we use will not produce overlapping reads (in the majority of cases) with the MiSeq V3 chemistry.
-This pipeline treats reads as SE
+This pipeline treats reads as SE...

+Hum - the above is wrong.
+Pipeline updated to use PE workflow

 ## Conditions
 SSU determines the file location